AlanFromJapan/linux-experiments/my-default-installer/README.md

 ```
 Then go make a PAT (Personnal Access Token) for your PC here : https://github.com/settings/tokens
 and give it **repo** and **admin:repo_hook**.

+Then do your first commit so you'll be asked these credentials and git will remember them.

+## Other softs

+- Install **OwnCloud Client** "Desktop App" https://owncloud.com/desktop-app/
+    - If you take the AppImage, use the tool preinstalled "Startup Applications Preferences" and link to your AppImage
+- Install **VS.Code** from here https://code.visualstudio.com/